quicken/aws-static-hosting/auth-ui/README.md

 ## 🚀 Overview

-**OAuth2 Authentication UI** is a POC of production-ready React application that provides seamless authentication services for the JWT Authentication Gateway ecosystem.
-Built as a headless authentication service, it handles the complete OAuth2 Authorization Code with PKCE flow while maintaining enterprise security standards.
+**OAuth2 Authentication UI** is a POC of a near production-ready React application that provides seamless authentication services for the JWT Authentication Gateway ecosystem.
+Built as a close to headless authentication service, it handles the complete OAuth2 Authorization Code with PKCE flow while maintaining enterprise security standards.

 *As always do your own due diligence before using this application.*